abhikashyapr22/ML-POC-Projects/README.md

 # MachineLearningProjects

-This is a list of projects completed by me while learning machine learnning.
+This is a list of projects completed by me while machine learnning course.

 Thank You For Visiting...